 You can apply for a NEXUS card online at www.nexus.gc.ca.

-While security remains our top priority, CATSA has introduced simpler security screening procedures for trusted travelers at certain Trusted Traveler CATSA Security Lines for flights to the U.S.
+While security remains our top priority, CATSA has introduced simpler security screening procedures for trusted travellers at certain domestic, international, and transborder screening checkpoints.

 - Toronto Pearson, Terminals 1 and 3